 Please refer to the Academic Calendar for deadlines related to standard course sections.
 Drop and refund deadlines for non-standard course sections are included in the table below:

+Students who are enrolled in the university's online degree programs should refer to their specific program academic calendar to determine the applicable tuition refund schedule.
+Please see State Authorization page for state specific regulations.
 For additional information about the refund schedule and regulations for dropping or withdrawing from a course, please visit the Student Accounts page.

 Withdrawing from a Course or from all Courses